I needed a new radiator for my 1978 Jaguar XJ-S. This year radiator is no longer available. I would have to install a later model radiator.

-Even if you are not replacing the radiator, I urge you to consider this modification.
+Even if you are not replacing the radiator, If the radiator is removed for any reason, I urge you to consider this modification.
 You will thank me the next time you have to remove the radiator.

 The later style radiator is the same size externally as the Pre-HE's. however it differs in six important areas.

 The first project is to modify the expansion tank to accept the "low coolant" sensor.
-Drill a hole approximately 1 inch from the bottom of the tank and install a new sensor.
+Drill the correct size hole approximately 1 inch from the bottom of the tank and install a new sensor. (yellow arrow photograph below).
+Note that the old sensor, if good, can be reused.
 Do not reuse the old coolant sensor grommet.
 The grommet is part # C-43221 and coolant switch part # C-43222).
-Be sure to remove bleed tap from left side of old radiator and install in new radiator.
+Be sure to remove air bleed tap from left side of old radiator and install in new radiator.

 Fabricate a new spacer.

-My solution was to fabricate a new spacer to the correct height. (blue arrow).
+My solution was to fabricate a new spacer to the correct height. (blue arrow photograph below).

 The next process is to transition the radiator's new style transmission cooler fittings to the hose clamp design of the Pre-HE.
 Any decent automotive shop should have the necessary hardware.
 I soldered two fittings together to achieve the desired result. (photographed below red arrow)

 The lack of a drain petcock on the new radiator is inexcusable.
 Removing the lower radiator hose to drain the radiator is almost impossible and can be life threatening.
-I decided to modify the radiator by soldering a fitting in the lower right side tank. (blue arrow)
+I decided to modify the radiator by soldering a fitting in the lower right side tank. (yellow arrow photograph below)

 Clean the radiator tank with sandpaper.
+Take your time; you need to get down to bare metal.
 Note fitting (red arrow).

-Before drilling I pressurized the radiator with 15 pounds of air (blue arrow).
-The pressured tank ensured that any drill or file debris would not fall into the radiator tank (red arrow).
+In the photograph below, I blocked off the radiator's inlet and outlet.
+I then pressurized the radiator with 15 pounds of air (green arrow).
+The pressured radiator ensured that any drill or file debris would not fall into the radiator tank during the drilling process. (red arrow).

-Using a wet rag as a heat soak (red arrow) I soldered the fitting.
+Using a wet rag as a heat soak (red arrows photograph below) I soldered the fitting.

 You should have some experience in soldering before attempting this.
 The radiator could be compromised with too much heat.

 Modifications complete, Install radiator.
-Note transmission cooler fittings. (red arrows)
+Note transmission cooler fittings. (red arrows photograph below)

 Be sure to install foam between the body and radiator.

-Connect lower radiator and expansion tank hoses.
-Do not connect upper radiator hose until radiator shroud with electric fan is installed.
+Connect lower radiator and expansion tank hoses. (yellow arrow photograph below) Do not connect upper radiator hose until radiator shroud with electric fan is installed.

-Connect transmission cooler lines to modified fittings.
-Note new hose attached to customized drain connection. (blue arrow)
+(Photograph below) Connect transmission cooler lines to modified fittings. (green arrows) Note new hose attached to customized drain connection. (yellow arrows)

 Install mechanical fan shroud.

-I recommend that loctite is used on the threads of the bolt assembly (special washer and roll pin) necessary to bolt on the Pre-HE fan clutch.
-This special washer roll pin fits in a corresponding hole in the fan clutch-mounting jockey.
+I recommend that Loctite is used on the threads of the bolt assembly (special washer and roll pin photograph below) necessary to bolt on the Pre-HE fan clutch.
+This special washer roll pin (green arrow photograph below) fits in a corresponding hole in the fan clutch-mounting jockey.
 It prevents the washer from turning and backing off the fan at speed.
 Do not modify or remove this roll pin.

 Install fan. (note absence of a fan clutch covered in another link of my website).

-The drain hose is attached, with clamps, to the custom drain plug adapter.
+In the photograph below, the drain hose is attached, with clamps, to the custom drain plug adapter.
 I secured the adapter to the right tow attachment bracket.
-This not only secures the adapter, but also protects it from road damage. (blue arrow)
+This not only secures the adapter, but also protects it from road damage.

 Draining the radiator is now a simple matter of opening the petcock.